flbpilot/ETL-Project/README.md

 ![screenshot2chart.png](images/screenshot2chart.png)

-For the Data option you will have two more options:
+For the Data option you will have two more options (Data and Table):
 * Data: Will show the Data set in different versions.
 Using the dropdown menu at the side:
 ![screenshotdata.gif](images/option.gif)